 A research methods tool is a web-based search instrument used to explore [research] methods concepts to help design research projects, understand particular methods or identify a new method, conduct research, and write up findings.

 - SAGE Research Methods is an example of a research methods tool.

-A Subject Database is a large, regularly updated file of digitized information (bibliographic records, abstracts, full-text documents, directory entries, images, statistics, etc.) related to a specific subject or field.
+A subject database is a large, regularly updated, searchable collection of content (bibliographic records, abstracts, full-text documents, directory entries, images, statistics, etc.) related to a specific subject or field.
 [Definition from the Online Dictionary for Library and Information Science]

 - CINAHL Complete is an example of a subject database.

 A complete list of the library's databases is available on the library website: https://www.apus.edu/apus-library/research/research-tools/databases